pkill37/cantina/README.md

 # A comida na cantina é boa?

-Stupid web application that checks if the food at my university's canteens is good (opinionated).
+Stupid web application (in Portuguese) that checks if the food at my university's canteens is reasonably good.

 Live at [http://cantina.surge.sh/](http://cantina.surge.sh/)